averywhitted/Overlook-Unity/README.md

 # Overlook - Unity Package

-Editor tools for creating setting and remotes in Overlook projects.
+Editor tools for creating settings and remotes in Overlook projects.

 ## Overlook GameObject